Recidivism

-Recidivism (/rɪˈsɪdɪvɪzəm/; from recidivus 'recurring', derived from re- 'again' and cadere 'to fall') is the act of a person repeating an undesirable behavior after they have experienced negative consequences of that behavior, or have been trained to extinguish it.
+Recidivism (/rɪˈsɪdɪvɪzəm/; from recidivus 'recurring', derived from re- 'again' and cadere 'to fall') is the reversion of an individual to criminal behavior after they have been convicted of a prior offense, sentenced, and (presumably) corrected.
+It is the act of a person repeating an undesirable behavior after they have experienced negative consequences of that behavior, or have been trained to extinguish it.
 Recidivism is also used to refer to the percentage of former prisoners who are rearrested for a similar offense.

 The term is frequently used in conjunction with criminal behavior and substance abuse.
 Recidivism is a synonym of relapse, which is more commonly used in medicine and in the disease model of addiction.

 Causes

 A 2011 study found that harsh prison conditions, including isolation, tended to increase recidivism, though none of these effects were statistically significant.
 Various researchers have noted that prisoners are stripped of civil rights and are reluctantly absorbed into communities – which further increases their alienation and isolation.
 Other contributors to recidivism include the difficulties released offenders face in finding jobs, in renting apartments or in getting education.
 Owners of businesses will often refuse to hire a convicted felon and are at best hesitant, especially when filling any position that entails even minor responsibility or the handling of money (this includes most work), especially to those convicted of thievery, such as larceny, or to drug addicts.
-Many leasing corporations (those organisations and people who own and rent apartments) As of 2017 routinely perform criminal background checks and disqualify ex-convicts.
+Many leasing corporations (those organizations and people who own and rent apartments) As of 2017 routinely perform criminal background checks and disqualify ex-convicts.
 However, especially in the inner city or in areas with high crime rates, lessors may not always apply their official policies in this regard.
 When they do, apartments may be rented by someone other than the occupant.
 People with criminal records report difficulty or inability to find educational opportunities, and are often denied financial aid based on their records.
-In the United States, those found guilty of even a minor misdemeanor (in some states, a citation offense, such as a traffic ticket) or misdemeanor drug offence (e.g. possession of cannabis or heroin) while receiving Federal student aid are disqualified from receiving further aid for a specified period of time.